livz/livz.github.io/_posts/2016-02-16-binary-master-lieutenant-1.md

 The idea is to redirect the execution flow to the address of the **system** function and somehow give it a meaningful parameter to execute.
 Let's go step by step.

 ### Controlling the execution flow
-Although we know that **buf** is 12 bytes in size, we need to see the stack layout of function **hello** in order to understand exactly how many bytes we need to overwrite to get to the saved return address on the stack.
+Although we know that **buf** is 12 bytes in size, we need to see the stack layout of the function **hello** in order to understand exactly how many bytes we need to overwrite to get to the saved return address on the stack.

 ![hello stack](/assets/images/bm6-1.png)

-So we need 24 bytes of padding in the buffer before we'll reach the saved return address.
+So we need 20 + 4 bytes of padding in the buffer before we'll reach the saved return address.
 Let's see first if we can reliably control the return address:

 ```bash
 $ python -c 'print "A"*24 + "BBBB"' > input